Xilinx/SDSoC-Tutorials/platform-creation-tutorial/Lab2-Creating-Software-Components.md

    - From a Command prompt window, type the following commands:

       1. `<Xilinx_Install_Directory>/SDx/<Version>/settings64.bat`
-      2. `vivado`
+      2. `sdx`

-     The first command sets the environment variables prior to launching Vivado and the second command launches the Vivado IDE.
+     The first command sets the environment variables prior to launching the SDx IDE and the second command launches the SDX IDE.

 After the SDx IDE opens it will prompt you to set a directory location for an SDx workspace.
 The SDx workspace will contain the platform and application projects we will develop.

 1. For this lab enter **/tmp/sdx\_workspace** for the Workspace as shown in the figure below.